Shopify/shopify-api-js/packages/shopify-api/docs/migrating-to-v9.md

 ## Updated `gdprTopics` export

-We rephrased "GDPR" to "Privacy" to account for other privacy regulations with data subject requests, which affectsthe `gdprTopics` export.
+We rephrased "GDPR" to "Privacy" to account for other privacy regulations with data subject requests, which affects the `gdprTopics` export.

 You can fix this by changing your `import` statements: